Llama (language model): Llama 4

 The Llama 4 series was released in 2025.
-The architecture was changed to a mixture of experts.
+The architecture was changed to a mixture of experts where only a fraction of the model’s expert sub-networks are activated per input token.
 They are multimodal (text and image input, text output) and multilingual (12 languages).
 Specifically, on 5 April 2025, the following were released both as base and instruction-tuned versions: